• About Us

 • Contact Form/Newsletter

-Home BRCBlue Ridge Coalition is Launched
+Home Education and StewardshipBlue Ridge Coalition is Launched

 Blue Ridge Coalition is Launched

-Dec 9, 2014 | BRC, Education and Stewardship, Friends News & Updates |
+Dec 9, 2014 | Education and Stewardship, News & Updates |

 On November 12th representatives from more than 20 conservation and public organizations met at the Smithsonian Conservation Biology Institute, nestled in the foothills of the Blue Ridge in Front Royal, to launch the Blue Ridge Coalition.
 The Coalition, designed to leverage the impact of diverse conservation efforts, is an initiative that has been in the formative stages over the last year as a follow-up to the Summit convened last October and as a way to realize the vision conceived several years ago of a Conservation Corridor on the Blue Ridge.